They Varying levels of poverty across Africa

 The real story in Africa: don’t believe the clichés

 Africa is a lot different than what we see in the news and its stereotypes.
 Children in secondary schools in urban areas in Africa do have access to the Internet.

 They’re on Facebook, on Twitter, they can Google things and learn about what is happening in the world and in Africa.
 Talking about reducing poverty in Africa as a whole is misleading, it would be like saying that the UK and Ukraine are the same.

 We’re talking about an entire continent with many countries developing exponentially, with modern cities and a vibrant start-up scene, while other countries are indeed suffering from extreme poverty.
 In this way Africa is a lot more complex than most people think.

-Monitoring our impact: a key to poverty reduction
+Monitoring our impact in Africa: a key to poverty reduction

 It’s one thing for an organisation to say it’s taking action and it’s another to actually go out and witness that impact first hand.

 We’ve now reached the stage where the last time we visited those families, they had completely moved on, their situation is just not the same.
 That is very encouraging, it gives me pride.
 It inspires me more in what I do, to look out even more for the families that we support and work with.

 In 2005, Habitat for Humanity Uganda wasn’t doing very well.
 The international network was on the verge of closing our office and in the end about 70-80% of the staff had to be laid off.
 I was lucky enough to be among the staff that remained.